-“Most of the Machine Learning talks present beautiful cases of success, but in reality models often fail to deliver the desired performance“, states Rafael Garcia-Dias in the introduction to his speech at Codemotion Milan 2019.
+“Most Machine Learning talks present beautiful cases of success, but in reality models often fail to deliver the desired performance“, stated Rafael Garcia-Dias in the introduction to his speech at Codemotion Milan 2019.
 “It is not uncommon to see developers blaming certain models and even blacklisting certain models.”

-Rafael is a Research associate at the King’s College in London with the main focus on developing machine learning models to diagnose patients based on structural MRI.
-In many cases, he found that many different trial-and-error processes are needed to find a good data/algorithm combination, if one exists.
+Garcia-Dias is a Research associate at King’s College London whose main focus is on developing machine learning models based on structural MRI to diagnose patients.
+In many cases, he has found that repeated trial-and-error processes are required to find a good data/algorithm combination, if one exists at all.

 A good path from astrophysics to neuroscience

-Automated learning can help in branches of knowledge that are fascinating but inaccessible to the human mind.
-Garcia-Dias sports really amazing examples in his career.
-He invested time in testing the chemical history of galaxies.
-“With machine learning tools you can understand where interstellar gas each of them comes from”.
+Automated learning can help in branches of knowledge that are fascinating, but inaccessible to the human mind.
+Garcia-Dias offers really amazing examples from his career.
+He invested time in testing the chemical history of galaxies: “With machine learning tools you can understand where the interstellar gas in each of them comes from”.
 Your data constraints limit your performances: “not all clusters are distinguishable with today’s approaches”.

-The second example of Rafael’s work is an analysis of MRI scans.
-“We determine the brain age, then we compared it with the real age of the person”, flashes the King’s College researcher; “the results can help diagnose some important diseases in time”.
+The second example from Rafael Garcia-Dias’ work is an analysis of MRI scans.
+“We determine the brain age, then we compare it with the real age of the person”, explains the King’s College researcher; “the results can help diagnose some important diseases in time”.

 Machine Learnng: Linearity is broken

-A common mistake researchers do is growing misleading expectations about the process’ linearity.
-First of all, each model has its own limitations, that the coder must know to be sure it will match the desired results.
+A common mistake researchers make is fostering misleading expectations about the process’ linearity.
+First of all, each model has its own limitations, and the coder must be aware of these in order to be sure the reality will match the desired results.

-A viable example of Rafael’s experience is based on the k-means algorithm.
-There is a need to understand the underlying assumptions of your model.
+One successful example of Rafael Garcia-Dias’ experience is based on the k-means algorithm.
+It’s important to understand the underlying assumptions of your model.
 In k-means the basic distance is euclidean, and this is one constraint to the use of this model.
-It rarely works as is, but it often needs much work on data and parameters.
+It rarely works ‘as is’, and often needs much work on data and parameters.
 Moreover, there are many viable alternatives, such as GMM and DBscan.

-Gaussian Mixture Modelling is an extension to the k-means algorithm assuming that all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
-The Scikit-learn library allows using of GMM with several alternative strategies.
+Gaussian Mixture Modelling is an extension to the k-means algorithm, assuming that all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
+The Scikit-learn library allows the use of GMM with several alternative strategies.

 Density-based spatial clustering of applications with noise groups together points with many nearby neighbors.

-Garcia-Dias tested these three algorithms with different parameters, showing that very little changes can strongly alter the homogeneity score.
-You can limit the number of trial tests if you feel your data.
+Garcia-Dias tested these three algorithms with different parameters, showing that very small changes can significantly alter the homogeneity score.
+If you have a feel for your data you can limit the number of trial tests you need to carry out.

-Deciding what model suits best to yourself-real world apps
+Deciding what model suits you best: real world apps

-Many different algorithms are on the market with many libraries.
-You have to know what is behind the code of any of them, to make good use of them.
+Many different algorithms on the market have multiple libraries.
+You have to know what is behind their code in order to make good use of them.
 This great variety of development tools could generate a problem of choice.
-Coding for machine learning can look strange but it’s more or less like any other kind of programming: if you now an environment, you can learn any other environment.
+Coding for machine learning can look strange but it’s more or less like any other kind of programming: if you know one environment, you can learn any other environment.

-Existing libraries can look not good enough to a particular goal, so the researcher could think of writing its own code.
-I this a mistake, normally?
+Existing libraries can look inadequate for a particular goal, so the researcher may think of writing their own code.
+Is this usually a mistake?

-“I never write new libraries myself“, answers Rafael, “because that code is highly optimized and strongly reviewed.
+“I never write new libraries myself“, answers Rafael Garcia-Dias, “because that code is highly optimized and strongly reviewed.
 But I often look for other libraries in different languages”.
-Python‘s libraries are often surpassed by R’s equivalents, to say one.
+Python‘s libraries are often surpassed by R’s equivalents, to give one example.

 “Great programmers develop great libraries, and algorithms, all stuff that flows in the open-source software pool, sooner or later”.
-Each of them will have its own limitations to study and know for the best choice.
+Each of these will have its own limitations to study and understand so that a user makes the best choice.
 It’s better to spend time looking for dummy classifiers and dummy regressors!

 Bad models don’t exist, to be crystal clear.
-Some silly limiting mistakes are to be avoided: you have to be aware of all assumptions behind each model, and you need to really feel your database.
+There are some silly, limiting mistakes to be avoided: it’s essential to be aware of the assumptions behind each model, and to really feel your database.

-The most important advice suggests a continuous process flux: “never quit thinking”, that look best suited for both AI algorithms and real-life activities.
+The most important advice suggests a continuous process flux – “never quit thinking” – that looks well suited to both AI algorithms and real-life activities.